 Once the stranger completes that sentence, all eyes turn to the king.
 Suddenly the king- and without uttering a word to the crowd- stands up then sits down, then stands up then sits down, then stands up then sits down.

 Now we ask: at this moment, and after witnessing what transpired in this gathering, can there be any doubt that this stranger is a true messenger from the king?
 No. Even if the king verbally declared “He is indeed my messenger” then this would not have been any more convincing.
 Rather, an observer to this scene would come to know that the stranger really is a messenger from the king.
 And out of desire for the reward, and fear from the punishment, this observer would behave in accordance with the commandments delivered by this stranger.

 The king standing up and sitting down three times consecutively, was a negation of the king’s normal behavior, which occurred upon the request of the stranger.
-By knowing that this event occurred, one attains certainty that this stranger was indeed truthful in his claim to being a messenger from the king.
+By knowing that this event occurred, one attains certainty that this stranger was indeed truthful in his claiming to be a messenger from the king.
 Similarly, we can be certain that God signified His support for an individual claiming to be a prophet, if God aids a claimant to prophethood is truthful, if God negates His normalcy in order to aid this person.

 It is impossible for all claimants to prophethood to be true prophets.
 This is because the different religions that those people claim to have received from the Creator, contradict one another.
 Necessarily then, either all claimants to prophethood are false prophets, or only some of them are true prophets.